 At the current time, we only ship within the United States.
 We are unable to ship to most international locations.
 But ask and we might be able to work something out.
 If we were, actual shipping charges would apply and you would be responsible for any additional taxes and duty.
 Shipping charges are non refundable if package is returned for any reason.

-Items can be returned if they are unused, unopened and in the original packaging.
+Items may be returned if they are unused, unopened, undamaged and in the original packaging.
 Just contact us within 30 days of receiving your order.

 Some of the items are very perishable and and we want to ensure they arrive in their best condition.
 You wouldn’t want some awesome bourbon chocolate truffles to arrive on a hot August day only to open them and find them melted.

 A number of our items can be customized.
 Please contact us and we can see what we can do to get you an awesome personalized gift or toy for yourself.

 We try to ship out as soon as possible but it may take a week to ship in some circumstances.
 Also, some of our items such as customized barrel heads are shipped directly from the manufacturer and could take two weeks or more.
 If there are any unexpected delays, you will be notified

 Just ask us and we will get back to you as fast as we can